rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-03-08-how-to-support-rgsoc.md

 *Fund our mission*

 To make RGSoC possible, we need sponsors!
 This program with all that it entails can only happen with the help of amazing people donating small or large [donations](http://railsgirlssummerofcode.org/campaign).
 We are so happy to have amazing companies already on board again for this year like Github, Travis CI, Google Open Source, Gitlab, Basecamp and many more.
-We already have amazing 8 teams funded, and only 4 to go.
+We already have already 8 teams funded, and only 4 to go.

 <a href="http://railsgirlssummerofcode.org/campaign"><img src="/img/blog/2016/progress_8_march.png"></a>

-Here you can find our [Sponsorshop packages](http://railsgirlssummerofcode.org/sponsors/packages) with all perks a company's heart can imagine - we even single handedly pack and send out out [lovely care packages](http://railsgirlssummerofcode.org/blog/2015-09-30-swag-packing) to students with your merchandise.
+Here you can find our [Sponsorshop packages](http://railsgirlssummerofcode.org/sponsors/packages) with all perks a company's heart can imagine - we even single handedly pack and send out our [lovely care packages](http://railsgirlssummerofcode.org/blog/2015-09-30-swag-packing) to students with your merchandise.

 ### Coaching Companies